lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 ## Final thoughts

 Designing Protobuf schemas is more than just writing `.proto` files.
-It'    s about thinking deeply about how your API will evolve, how your data behaves over the wire, and how clients will interpret what they receive.
+It's about thinking deeply about how your API will evolve, how your data behaves over the wire, and how clients will interpret what they receive.

-In this article, we'    ve explored:
+In this article, we've explored:
 - Why field presence matters, and how to track it.
 - How to use optional fields, wrapper types, repeated values, maps, and enums effectively.
 - How to model exclusive choices using `oneof`.